-Before you attempt to master woodworking skills, make sure you have a sound understanding of all the different types of joints.
+Before you attempt to primary woodworking skills, make sure you have a sound understanding of all the different types of joints.
 After all, the quality and durability of the end products are highly dependent on how firmly the pieces are joined together.
 Let’s have a look at these types:

 To ensure that the tongue is inserted into the groove at an angle, both the tongue and the groove are slightly twisted into a curve-like shape.
 Finally, once the boards are joined and laid down, they get locked and cannot be detached unless any one of them is held up at a specific angle.
 They are sometimes reinforced with glue, but this is not entirely necessary since the joint itself is reinforced by the entire surface tension of the workpiece.

 You may opt to craft tongues and grooves along the edges of the board by yourself using a shaper and a saw in DIY hardwood flooring and beadboard.
 However, most of them already have tongues and grooves cut and all you need to do is fix them together at the time of installation.

 Make sure to fit the tongue and groove boards tightly against each other.
 You can take the help of a rubber mallet as you attach them.
-In case of hardwood flooring, a hardwood flooring nailer is a perfect tool that joins the boards precisely together, while accurately inserting the nails.
+In the case of hardwood flooring, a hardwood flooring nailer is a perfect tool that joins the boards precisely together, while accurately inserting the nails.

 Source: The RTA Store

 In a mortise and tenon joint, one end of a wooden piece is tapered and inserted into the carved space of another wooden piece.
 The carved space is called mortise and the piece that fits into space is called tenon.
 This joint is very similar to the tongue and groove joint, only it has the capability of being joined into a corner, and the grooves and tongues themselves are much shorter; whereas the tongue and groove joint extends the full length of the workpiece.

 Although modern tools have made the practice easier, the quality of the mortise and tenon joint still depends on the skill of the craftsman.
 For instance, excess wood can be cut away using a router, leaving a square or rectangular shaped space, and a drill press or a plunge router can be used to cut out the mortise.
 Yet, a skilled craftsman would make sure that the mortise socket is precisely cut into slightly a deeper space than the tenon length.
 This helps disperse the glue that’s used to attach the wooden pieces to each other.

-Traditionally, dowels were crafted by hand, but contemporary dowels are already molded into cylindrical shape, and sockets are carved using power drills.
+Traditionally, dowels were crafted by hand, but contemporary dowels are already molded into a cylindrical shapes, and sockets are carved using power drills.
 To achieve the perfect joint, apply glue and fasten the two pieces together let them dry overnight before drilling the socket.
 In this way, when you hammer the dowel, the wooden pieces won’t move, resulting in a compact joint in the end.

 As the name suggests, lap joints are characterized by an overlap of two pieces of wooden.
 They’re considered ideal for structural framing of houses or to establish support to weaker wooden joints that may otherwise split apart.
 Lap joints are further categorized into two types, namely the full lap joint and the notched lap joint:

-Full Lap Joint
+The Full Lap Joint

 Full lap joints are those in which a wooden piece overlaps another and attached together using a nail or a screw.
 They are most commonly used to support the structure of a house, but they are also used to strengthen other wooden pieces.
 For instance, vertical pickets in a gate can be joined together by lapping a diagonal piece of wood horizontally on top of them.

-Notched Lap Joint
+The Notched Lap Joint

 A notched lap joint is also involves overlapping of two wooden pieces but the pieces are notched before being attached together at the notched segments.
-The notched lap joint adds additional strength to the frame as they are double reinforced.
+The notched lap joint adds additional strength to the frame as they are doubly reinforced.
 However, to prevent any confusion about which side to cut (top or bottom) lay out the pieces and mark both surfaces that are to be cut at the same time.

 Source: Bob Vila

 Since the notches are firmly positioned, the chances of loosening are very low.
-Therefore, the finished product has the potential to carry heavy items.
+Therefore, the finished product has the potential to carry heavy loads.
 It is commonly used in creating the sides of drawers and wooden lids or boxes.

 Dovetails today are usually cut using a router.
 So, make sure you have one, and if you wish to make a lot of dovetail joints, you better buy a dovetail jig for the router.
 Dovetail jigs give the flexibility your router needs to cut notches and tails that can precisely fix together.

 Dado joint is one of the simplest forms of joints you’ll get to see in woodwork.
 It’s quite similar to the tongue and groove joint since it involves cutting of notch in a wooden piece where another piece can fit.
-However, the end of one piece slides into the center of another piece.
+However, the end of one piece slides into the center field of another piece.

 Helping to fix two pieces of plywood together, dado joint is often used to locate partitions inside cabinets and to put together the backs and sides of dressers and cabinets with the top.
 It is also used in bookcase units to support the shelves.

 Rabbet joint is used to fix backboards onto the backside of pieces.
 It is also commonly used to connect cabinets or creating boxes in which edges need to fit firmly.
 It is not particularly weight-bearing, and it meant more for framing.